Rodeoclash/vodon-pro/README.md

 - 🖊 Draw on individual frames in each video (Powered by [TLDraw](https://github.com/tldraw/tldraw))
 - ▶ Frame advance and rewind controls.
 - 💾 Load and save your projects (includes autosave as you work)
-- 👀 o advertising or tracking.
+- 👀 No advertising or tracking.

 ## Supports